bwya77/todo-app/todo-app/Documentation/Features/ProjectManagement/ProjectNotesImplementation.md

 - Shows a placeholder when empty
 - Has no visible borders or scrollbars
 - Correctly saves notes per project
-- Supports Shift+Enter for new lines
+- Supports Enter key for new lines

 The feature enhances project management by allowing users to add context, details, and reminders specific to each project without cluttering the interface.